-The 2 floor, 130 seater Lupita East has been around since October 2012 which is based on Commercial St of Spitalfields and it’s the second instalment from the Lupita group.
+The two floor, 130 seater Lupita East has been around since October 2012 and is based on Commercial St of Spitalfields where a lot of great eating can be had.
+It’s the second instalment from the Lupita group.
 Lupita has been around for half a century now as a ‘taquería’ (translates as taco shop) on the west side of Mexico City before opening their first restaurant in 2010 on Villiers Street.
 I had no idea about this place prior to my visit and just so happened to be passing by feeling really rather peckish.

 The interior is spacious and looks like it can handle big groups.
 It lakes the intimacy for dates though on the top floor, which I’d assume the dimly lit ground floor would handy for.
 A staff member was watching the football when I wondered down for a loo break on a huge wall mounted screen.